harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/sonarqube-sonar-scanner-reference.md

 4. Add a [failure strategy](/docs/continuous-delivery/x-platform-cd-features/executions/step-and-stage-failure-strategy/) to the Run step and configure it to ignore all failures.

-   This step is optional, but recommended if you want the pipeline to proceed even if it can't generate a coverage report.
+   This step is required if you want the pipeline to proceed even if it can't generate a coverage report.

 4. Update your SonarQube step with the path to the coverage report.